 Sagarmatha National Park Nepal

-Flora: A Botanical Paradise
+Flora: A Rich Botanical Diversity

-Fauna: A Haven for Wildlife
+Fauna: A Wildlife Haven in the Himalayas

 Mammals